harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: Trained the main model for Used Car Price Prediction today.
 After trying linear regression, ridge, and a random forest, the random forest gave the best results with MAE around 9% of mean price which felt reasonable for used car pricing.
 The most important features were mileage, year, and engine size — which aligned with intuition.
 Spent part of the afternoon looking at residuals by brand to check if the model was systematically biased for any make.
 - Deliverable: RF model trained.
 MAE 9 percent of mean price.
 Feature importance aligns with intuition.
+## 2022-10-17 - Day 4: Model training

+- Task summary: Evening follow-up: added a prediction interval estimate using quantile regression alongside the point prediction.
+More honest for a use case like this where knowing the uncertainty range matters.
+- Deliverable: Quantile regression added for prediction intervals.